mitsuba-renderer/drjit/docs/textures.rst

    tensor_data = tex.tensor() # Return the tensor backing this texture
    array_data = tex.value()   # Same, but in array form

-Hardware-accelerated Dr.Jit textures work differently: they *migrate* texture data into a CUDA texture object to avoid redundant storage.
-Methods such as :py:func:`.tensor() <drjit.cuda.Texture2f.tensor>` and :py:func:`.value()
+Hardware-accelerated Dr.Jit textures work differently: they *migrate* the texture data into a CUDA texture object.
+This avoids redundant storage and happens on every update, i.e., in the constructor and in :py:func:`.set_value() <drjit.cuda.Texture2f.set_value>`, :py:func:`.set_tensor() <drjit.cuda.Texture2f.set_tensor>`, and :py:func:`.update_inplace() <drjit.cuda.Texture2f.update_inplace>`.

+Methods such as :py:func:`.tensor() <drjit.cuda.Texture2f.tensor>` and
-<drjit.cuda.Texture2f.value>` then return a symbolic view that occupies no
+:py:func:`.value() <drjit.cuda.Texture2f.value>` then return a symbolic view that occupies no actual storage.
-actual storage.
 Evaluating the view fetches the texel data back from the hardware texture, and it reflects the texture contents at the time of that evaluation.
 Evaluate it before overwriting the texture when the current contents are needed.

-If you desire access to a hardware-accelerated texture *and* at the same time want the tensor representation to stay in ordinary memory, specify ``migrate=False`` to the texture constructor, i.e.,

 .. code-block:: python

-   tex = dr.cuda.Texture2f(tensor_data, use_accel=True, migrate=False)
+   tex = dr.cuda.Texture2f(tensor_data) # use_accel=True by default

-This, however, doubles the storage cost associated with the texture.
+   snapshot = TensorXf(tex.tensor()) # Copy of the symbolic view
+   dr.eval(snapshot)                 # Fetch the texel data from the texture

+   tex.set_value(new_data)           # 'snapshot' retains the old contents

+Specify ``use_accel=False`` if the tensor representation must stay in ordinary memory.
+Lookups then use the emulated implementation instead of the hardware texture units.

 Automatic differentiation
 ^^^^^^^^^^^^^^^^^^^^^^^^^